mgechev/blog.mgechev.com/_drafts/2017-01-17-angular-in-production.md

 As I mentioned above, once Angular RC5 was released, we migrated the application and introduced AoT compilation as part of the build process.
 In short, the core benefits of AoT compilation are:

 - We no longer need the Angular compiler as part of the production bundle.
-This reduces the size a bit.
+This reduces the size a bit (but on the other hand we get all the ngfactories).
 - The code becomes tree-shakable since the templates are compiled to JavaScript with static imports.
 - We don't have the runtime overhead of the Just-in-Time (JiT) compilation.